ava/use-http/README.md

     timeout: 10000,      // amount of time period before erroring out
     onServer: true,      // potential idea to fetch on server instead of just having `loading` state.
 Not sure if this is a good idea though
     interceptors: {
-      request(opts) {}   // i.e. if you need to do some kind of authentication before a request response(opts) {}  // i.e. if you want to camelCase all fields in a response everytime }
+      request(opts) { // i.e. if you need to do some kind of authentication before a request return opts
+      }
+      response(res) { // i.e. if you want to camelCase all fields in a response everytime return res
+      }
+    }
   })
   ```